-Abstract:This paper explores the transformation of the role of Qatari women during the reign of Hamad (1995 - 2013).
-By analyzing the development of women in education, employment and social activities, it reveals the purposes and achievements of the government in promoting women's reform.The
+Abstract: This paper explores the transformation of the role of Qatari women during the reign of Hamad (1995 - 2013).
+By analyzing the development of women in education, employment and social

-Keywords: Qatar; status of women; role of women; women's reform.
+Keywords: Oatar; status of women; role of women; women's reform.